peterconsuegra/wordpresspluslaravel/readme.md

 # wordpresspluslaravel install instructions

 1) Add the following two variables to your laravel project .env file and the same Database configuration of the WordPress

+The URL of the laravel project must be a subdomain of the wordpressproject for example

+wordpressproject.com

+dashboard.wordpressproject.com

 laravelproject/.env file